vislyhq/visly-state/website/docs/syncing.md

 sidebar_label: Syncing state
 ---

-A core part of Visly State is allowing you to eficiently syncronize data between your frontend, backend, and even multiple frontend clients.
-Because this requires integration with your custom backend it needs some additional setup.
-For this walkthrough we'll assme you have a React frontend and a Node + Express backend and want to syncronize state changes to all connected clients using websockets.
-However Visly State does not have any limitations when it comes to backend framework or transport protocol.
+A core part of Visly State is allowing you to efficiently synchronize data between your frontend, backend, and even multiple frontend clients.
+Because this requires integration with your custom backend, it needs some additional setup.
+For this walkthrough, we'll assume you have a React frontend and a Node + Express backend and want to synchronize state changes to all connected clients using websockets.
+However, Visly State does not have any limitations when it comes to backend framework or transport protocol.

-## In your react app
+## In your React app

-First thing you'll need to do is set up a synced state in your React app and configure a sync adapter.
-We'll use the built in support for a websocket based sync adapter however you can write your own sync adapter using a different protocol or even sync via services such as Pusher.
+The first thing you'll need to do is set up a synced state in your React app and configure a sync adapter.
+We'll use the built-in support for a websocket-based sync adapter, however you can write your own sync adapter using a different protocol or even sync via services such as Pusher.

-We'll create a file `state.js` which contains our synced state.
+We'll create a file named `state.js` that contains our synced state.
 This file will later also be imported into our backend.

 ```tsx
 import { syncedState } from '@visly/state'